FreeCAD/FPA/_programs/job_offers.md

 <!-- There are no current open positions.
 Please consider [applying for a Grant](FPADF-Announcement.md)! -->

-### Job offer: FreeCAD Professional Network Lead (Posted 2 July 2025)

-The FPA is seeking applicants to create the FreeCAD Professional Network.

-* The funds will be awarded to a single grantee responsible for launching the project.
-* This grantee will report directly to the FPA board.
-* The grant period will cover a 3–6 month window to produce defined deliverables

-#### Identify & Organize ####

-* Create a registry of professionals, companies, creators,  and educators who use FreeCAD.
-* Identify manufacturers and service providers in adjacent sectors
-* Identify educators and researchers
-* Maintain a list of endorsed trainers, integrators, and consultants, support professionals

-#### Communicate ####

-* Publish a quarterly newsletter with project updates, case studies, and roadmap highlights
-* Develop blog content that highlights corporate engagement
-* Serve as a go-between.
-Let individuals and orgs preserve privacy and still make legitimate contacts

-#### Learn From ####

-* Run an annual or semiannual summit for professionals  (online or real world)
-* Solicit participation in working groups with professional perspectives
-* Contribute to a multi-year roadmap of priorities.

-Deliverables:

-1. Professional registry / CRM system (preferably open source)
-2. Mailing list/newsletter platform (1-2 newsletters)
-3. Updated donor program targeting professionals
-4. Draft policies for boundaries and expectations (e.g., input vs. influence)
-5. Initial outreach effort to recruit professionals
-6. Public report summarizing membership, goals, infrastructure, and next steps

-This is a one-time grant of $10,000 USD.
-The anticipated ongoing maintenance of the FPN will be the subject of a future posting and is independent of this one, which covers the startup of the network and development of the required infrastructure.

-Position open until filled.
-Send resume and cover letter to fpa@freecad.org to apply.

 ### Job offer: FPA accountant (Posted 10 July 2025)